Thrissur Pooram

 Buddha Purnima

-Buddha Purnima or Buddha Jayanti is one of the biggest festivals for the followers of Buddhism.
-Held on 18th May this year, this auspicious day marks the birth anniversary of Gautama Buddha, His enlightenment and death.
-In India, it is mainly celebrated in Ladakh, Sikkim, Arunachal Pradesh, Bodhgaya, Sarnath, Darjeeling, and Maharashtra.
-The festivities include prayer meets, sermons and religious discourses, recitation of Buddhist scriptures, group meditation, processions, and worship of the statue of Buddha.
-Indian Railways runs a special Mahaparinirvan Express Buddhist Tourist Train for the people who prefer to visit all Buddhist pilgrimage places in India.
+Buddha Purnima, also referred to as Buddha Jayanti, is an important festival observed on the full moon day of the Vaisakha month by adherents of Buddhism.
+This year, it falls on 1st May, marking the three significant life events of Gautama Buddha: his birth, enlightenment, and death.
+In India, the festival is mainly celebrated in areas such as Ladakh, Sikkim, Arunachal Pradesh, Bodhgaya, Sarnath, Darjeeling, and Maharashtra.
+The festivities include prayer gatherings, sermons, religious discussions, recitation of Buddhist scriptures, group meditation, processions, and the honoring of Buddha’s statue.
+Furthermore, Indian Railways runs a special Mahaparinirvan Express Buddhist Tourist Train for those interested in visiting various Buddhist pilgrimage sites in India.

 Villianur Temple Car Festival, Pondicherry

-Villianur Car festival is a renowned annual temple festival celebrated at the Thirukameswarar Kukilambal Temple in Pondicherry.
-This shrine is counted amongst the most famous temples in South India and one of the top places to visit in Pondicherry.
-Also known as Brahmotsavam, it is celebrated on the Full Moon day in the month of May (i.e. 18th May) as part of 10 day Brahmotsavam festival.
-On this day the deity is taken out for a procession in a 15 meter high beautifully decorated chariot.
-Thousands of people throng the streets to pull the chariot irrespective of their caste and religion as it is believed to be highly auspicious.
-Several devotees distribute buttermilk, curd and rice to the crowd with a belief that their wishes will be fulfilled.
-This procession is quite a sight, and makes your Pondicherry Tour a memorable one.
+The Villianur Car Festival is a renowned annual event celebrated at the Thirukameswarar Kukilambal Temple in Pondicherry.
+This temple is acknowledged as one of the most important pilgrimage destinations in South India and ranks among the top places to visit in Pondicherry.
+Commonly known as Brahmotsavam, the festival takes place on the Full Moon day in May and is part of a ten-day Brahmotsavam celebration.
+During this event, the deity is showcased in a 15-meter tall, elaborately decorated chariot.
+Individuals from diverse backgrounds come together in large crowds to pull the chariot, as it is believed to bestow significant blessings.
+Numerous devotees provide buttermilk, curd, and rice to the participants, trusting that their wishes will be fulfilled.
+This procession is an extraordinary sight that should not be missed as part of the Pondicherry tour packages.

-Also Visit : Prominent Places to visit near Chennai
+Also Read: Prominent Places to visit near Chennai

 *Featured Source